Anzaetek/API/README.md

 The `machine_learning` folder contains examples of how to interact with the machine learning API.
 The machine learning API provides access to quantum computing approaches to various machine learning problems.

 ## Optimization
 The `optimization` folder contains examples of how to interact with the optimization API.
-The optimization API provides access to quantum computing approaches to optimization problems.
+The optimization API provides access to quantum computing & quantum inspired approaches to optimization problems.

 ## Quantum Chemistry
 The `quantum_chemistry` folder contains examples of how to interact with the quantum chemistry API.
 The quantum chemistry API provides access to quantum computing approaches to quantum chemistry problems.